jacobkap/crimebythenumbers/docs/pdf-tables.md

 For this chapter you'll need the following file, which is available for download [here](https://github.com/jacobkap/r4crimz/tree/master/data): usbp_stats_fy2017_sector_profile.pdf.

-In the majority of cases when you want data from a PDF it will be in a table.
+Government agencies in particular like to release their data in long PDFs which often have the data we want in a table on one of the pages.
+To use this data we need to scrape it from the PDF into R. In the majority of cases when you want data from a PDF it will be in a table.
 Essentially the data will be an Excel file inside of a PDF.
 This format is not altogether different than what we've done before.

 Let's first take a look at the data we will be scraping.
 The first step in any PDF scraping should be to look at the PDF and try to think about the best way to approach this particular problem.
 While all PDF scraping follows a general format, you cannot necessarily reuse your old code as each situation is likely slightly different.
-Our data is from the U.S. Customs and Border Protection (CBP) and contains a wealth of information about apprehensions and contraband seizures in border sectors.
+Our data is from the US Customs and Border Protection (CBP) and contains a wealth of information about apprehensions and contraband seizures in border sectors.

 We will be using the Sector Profile 2017 PDF which has information in four tables, three of which we'll scrape and then combine together.
-The data was downloaded from the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
+The data was downloaded from the US Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
 If you're interested in using more of their data, some of it has been cleaned and made available [here](https://www.openicpsr.org/openicpsr/project/109522/version/V2/view).

 The file we want to use is called "usbp_stats_fy2017_sector_profile.pdf" and has four tables in the PDF.
 Let's take a look at them one at a time, understanding what variables are available, and what units each row is in.
 Then we'll start scraping the tables.